On this page

 If you choose to speak to a counsellor (option 1), she will not discuss your complaint with you other than to ensure that you have the right to make a complaint and collect your contact details.
 She will also continue to provide any other service you are requesting at that time.

-She will let you know how the complaint will be investigated and the expected timeframe.
+They will let you know how the complaint will be investigated and the expected timeframe.

-She will also ask if you would like feedback on the outcome of the investigation and how you would like that to be provided.
+They will also ask if you would like feedback on the outcome of the investigation and how you would like that to be provided.

 Privacy and confidentiality